BMW X5 review

 As a result, the new X5 is lighter than the car it replaces.
 An aluminium bonnet and thermoplastic side panels are just a couple of examples of the car’s diet, while BMW’s xDrive 4x4 transmission is 1.4kg lighter than before.
 Even so, the M50d weighs 2,190kg – that’s 75kg more than close rival, the Range Rover Sport.

 All X5s get Drive Performance Control, with up to four driving modes, to adjust throttle response, steering weight and gearshift speed.
-The M50d comes with Adaptive M Sport suspension, which includes active damper control and self-levelling air-suspension at the rear.
+The M50d also comes with Adaptive M Sport suspension, which includes active damper control and self-levelling air-suspension at the rear.

 While roll is well controlled, the ride is too firm in the sportier settings, making Comfort the mode of choice.
 As a result, you wonder whether the car really needs so many different settings.

 Even in Comfort, the X5 tends to follow cambers in the road and never feels settled or relaxed like its rivals.
 This is a problem compounded by the strangely numb and inconsistent steering.
-Overall, the car has neither the composure and sharp reactions of the Porsche nor the refinement and lightness of touch of the Range Rover Sport.
+Overall, the car has neither the composure and sharp reactions of the Porsche Cayenne nor the refinement and lightness of touch of the Range Rover Sport.

-The Active Security package includes lane departure warning, rear collision alerts and a blind spot monitor, all of which can be switched on or off using a button on the centre console.
-BMW Emergency Call is part of ConnectedDrive and uses your phone to contact and send details to the police or ambulance should you have a crash, while Night Vision and LED headlights are also on the options list.
+The Active Security package includes lane departure warning, rear collision alerts and a blind-spot monitor, all of which can be switched on or off at the touch of a button.
+BMW Emergency Call is part of ConnectedDrive and uses your phone to contact and send details to the police or ambulance should you have a crash.
+Meanwhile, Night Vision and LED headlights are also on the options list.

-There are also large door pockets and a decent central cubby.
+There are also large door pockets and a decent central cubby in the X5.
 This can be had with a cradle for your iPhone if you opt for BMW’s suite of ConnectedDrive services.
-Interior quality has also taken a step forward too, with plenty of nice leather, metal and plastic used throughout.
+Interior quality has also taken a step forward, with plenty of nice leather, metal and plastic used throughout.
 Some interior trims are light coloured though, so it’s worth bearing in mind how these will look if you plan on carrying kids or pets on a regular basis.

-The headline news for the new X5 is the entry level sDrive25d model.
+The headline news for the latest X5 as far as efficiency is concerned is the entry-level sDrive25d model.
 It’s rear-wheel drive and returns a claimed 50.4mpg and emits 149g/km of CO2.
 A 4x4 version is also available, which trims mpg to 47.9 and increases CO2 to 155g/km.
 The xDrive30d offers a great balance of power and economy – offering 40 extra bhp and 110Nm of torque over the 25d engine, but only dropping to 45.6mpg and 162g/km.

 Depreciation is one of the biggest factors to consider when buying a big luxury car.
 And our experts suggest that, with predicted residuals of 49.1 per cent, the X5 won’t hold its value as well as its rivals.
 Over three years, it’s likely to lose just over £32,000 in value.
 On the plus side, there’s fixed-price servicing, although the X5 is more expensive to maintain than the Range Rover Sport.